nonfx/terrarium/examples/platform/readme.md

 #### Inputs

-In the framework, dependency interface inputs are provided via Terraform local variables.
+In the framework, dependency interface inputs (coming from apps) are provided via Terraform local variables.
 These variables are named using the convention `local.tr_component_<interface name>`.
 The variable contains an object that houses the app dependency instance name as the key and an object of dependency input values as the value.
 As a platform author, you can set default values in this object, which would be replaced at the time of Terraform generation.

-All component local variables must be defined in the file `tr_locals.tf` so that the Terrarium tools will be able to regenerate the component input values based on dependencies being asked for.

 #### Outputs